 Contraindications include:

 For traumatic splenic rupture, the success rate of immediate hemostasis exceeds 95%.
-In hematological treatments, patients with hereditary spherocytosis often experience complete resolution of hemolysis, with hemoglobin levels increasing by an average of 30-50%.
+In hematological treatments, patients with hereditary spherocytosis can experience complete resolution of hemolysis, with hemoglobin levels increasing by an average of 30-50%.
 Cases of hypersplenism caused by portal hypertension show platelet counts returning to normal ranges.

 Non-surgical treatments include: